-MSWM GIO shared its list of identified common stocks with Morgan Stanley Smith Barney LLC, the Trust's Sponsor, for potential inclusion in the Trust's portfolio, however, MSWM GIO does not supply services to the Trust.
-The Sponsor intended to include each of the common stocks identified by MSWM GIO in the Trust's portfolio with the exception of any common stocks of companies subject to any regulatory, tax, or trading-related restrictions of the Sponsor (see Description of the Trusts-The Portfolios).
-As a result of this process, the Trust invests in all of the common stocks that were identified by MSWM GIO, with the resulting portfolio investing significantly (at least ten percent of its net assets) in the common stocks of consumer product companies, financial companies, health care companies, industrial companies, information technology companies and real estate investment trusts (see Risk Factors).
+The resulting portfolio primarily consists of large capitalization (market capitalizations of \$10 billion or more) common stocks of publicly traded domestic and foreign companies, as well as ADR.
+As of the Initial Date of Deposit, the Trust's portfolio is concentrated in securities issued by financial services companies, and also invests significantly (at least ten percent of its net assets) in securities issued by communication services companies, consumer product companies, health care companies, and information technology companies (see Risk Factors).
 Following the Initial Date of Deposit, the relative weightings of the Trust's portfolio securities will likely change during the life of the Trust due to market movements for each of the portfolio securities, among other factors (see Description of the Trust-Objective of the Trust).
-After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trusts-Structure and Offering) or hold common stocks, notwithstanding the fact that MSWM GIO, or any affiliate, may revise its opinion with respect to any individual common stock.
-In particular, any subsequent creation of a similar type of list of securities or an update by MSWM GIO regarding the common stocks held by the Trust will not affect the composition of the Trust.
-Furthermore, although MSWM GIO identified the common stocks based upon a 12-month outlook, the Trust has a maximum duration of 15 months and does not intend to change its composition prior to termination.
+After the Initial Date of Deposit, the Trust will continue to purchase (subject to any restrictions described under Description of the Trust-Structure and Offering) or hold common stocks and ADRs, notwithstanding the fact that MS&Co.
+Research, or any affiliate, may revise its opinion with respect to any individual company, or Sustainability Research's subsequent assessment of a company from an ESG standpoint may change.
+In particular, any subsequent creation of a similar type of list of companies or an update by MS&Co.
+Research regarding the companies held by the Trust will not affect the composition of the Trust.
+Furthermore, although the above referenced Report identified the securities based upon a medium-to-long-term time horizon, the Trust has a maximum duration of 24 months and does not intend to change its composition prior to termination.